bismuthfoundation/hypernode/doc/Notes.md

 tx from a mn can also be throttled anyway, to avoid unvoluntary spam (bug?)

 No incentive in cheating: no bis, no direct advantage.
-Actions logged by everyone, will be seen and recorded. rewards are NOT related to PoS forged blocks.
+Actions logged by everyone, will be seen and recorded. rewards are NOT directly related to PoS forged blocks.

 Code for light tests only, can launch with only partial tests/checks, and update later on.